 Recognise and accept feelings and emotions

 Before doing meditation combined with any exercise such as cycling, it is good to practice Pranayama which makes your mind completely calm and focused.
-If you have any feelings of sadness, frustration or tension and anxiety, recognise these as a normal part of life.
+If you have any feelings of sadness, frustration, or tension, and anxiety, recognize these as a normal part of life.
 Likewise, if you have any emotions of happiness or excitement, accept these too as a part of life.
 Touch your chest with your hands as if you are gently embracing yourself.
 Be kind to yourself, as you would be to others who have the same emotions.
-But for now, visualise you place these emotions aside for a while, knowing that it is perfectly normal to take them on again later in the day.
+But for now, visualize you place these emotions aside for a while, knowing that it is perfectly normal to take them on again later in the day.

 Prepare your body

 While standing do some simple stretch exercises to stimulate your blood flow.
-Start with doing some leg swings, cat cow stretches and heel toe walks.
+Start with doing some leg swings, cat-cow stretches, and heel toe walks.
 These exercises will not only prepare the body for cycling but also improve blood and oxygen flow to the brain; something very essential for meditation.
-Then just before heading out, visualize a safe and an enjoyable ride while taking several deep breaths.
+Then just before heading out, visualize a safe and enjoyable ride while taking several deep breaths.